TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/Src-1M-macros/VolumeMacroPad272-Readme.txt

 New changes:
 1. Used SD.h Arduino-Pico wrapper for old arduino SDlib instead of SDFS.h - could be side-effects but SD has easier setup than SDFS.
-   Previous SFS versions are still available.
+   Previous SDFS versions are still available.
 2. Consolidate Mouse Controls by *codes - refer to section (m) in manual.h.
    Fix coding d99 for c99 in SendBytesStarCodes() *mm*udlr,UDLR,nn = Cursor moves 0 - 999 pixels Up Down Left Righ UDLR = 10 x udlr nn = 01-99 pixels move